jayeen28/falcon-boilerplate/README.md

 # Falcon Boilerplate
 <img src="https://i.ibb.co/sWqXfkz/Screenshot-from-2024-04-29-15-08-28.png" align="left" width="30%" style="margin-right: 10px"/>
 Falcon Boilerplate is a service-based Node.js backend boilerplate that will help you kickstart and manage your projects more efficiently.
-This REST API server boilerplate is built upon a powerful stack of technologies, including Express.js, Socket.io, and Prisma with postgresql, to provide a comprehensive solution for web service development and database management.
+This REST API server boilerplate is built upon a powerful stack of technologies, including Express.js, Socket.io, and MYSQL, to provide a comprehensive solution for web service development and database management.
 You can work faster like a falcon by using this template.
 <br clear="left"/>
 <br clear="left"/>